-This course provides theories, policies, principles and practical applications for leaders of a sport or athletic Organization.
+This course provides theories, policies, principles, and practical applications for leaders of a sport or athletic Organization.
 It provides students an opportunity to explore vital components such as human resources; Finance; governance; operations and facility management.
-Students will develop and utilize a variety of Materials pertaining to sport event and venue operations.
+Students will develop and utilize a variety of materials pertaining to a sports event and venue operations.